-- Timing: Since you will come to expect a “time table” for your puppy’s hyperactivity, be prepared – All of the households needs to be calm without much evident active action or talking.
+- Timing: Since you will come to expect a “timetable” for your puppy’s hyperactivity, be prepared – All of the households need to be calm without much evident active action or talking.

 - Give Time: Puppy needs to vent out its energy.

-- Reward: Once the puppy is settled, you still staying calm, give a small bit of treat.
+- Reward: Once the puppy is settled, you still staying calm, give a few dog treats.
 Soon the puppy will realize calmness means treat.

 - Training: Consider this the best time for training.
-Using positive reinforcement with treats, turn the hyperactive energy to positive constructive energy for obedience training.
+Using positive reinforcement with treats, turn the hyperactive energy into positive constructive energy for obedience training.